 Accessibility at Moorpark College

-Moorpark College is committed to ensuring all digital content (documents, emails, websites, videos, etc.) is accessible to everyone.
-Accessibility is a shared responsibility and a core component of creating an inclusive and equitable learning environment.
+Accessibility is a shared responsibility and a core component of creating an inclusive and equitable learning environment for our campus community.
+Moorpark College is committed to ensuring all digital content (documents, emails, websites, videos, etc.) are accessible to everyone.
 By designing content with accessibility in mind from the start, we reduce barriers and ensure all students can fully participate in their learning and achieve their academic and career goals.
-This webpage provides practical guidance and tools to help you create accessible digital content.
+This webpage provides practical guidance and tools to help us all create accessible digital content.

 Why Accessibility Matters

-Accessibility matters because it's a legal requirement (Americans with Disabilities Act of 1990 (ADA) Title II).
-But more importantly, accessibility is essential for creating inclusive experiences and meaningful access for everyone in our college community.
-Accessibility is about living our values.
-It reflects our student-first approach and our commitment to equity and inclusivity.
-When we prioritize accessibility, we ensure every student can fully participate in their educational journey, feel a true sense of belonging, and have the opportunity to succeed.
+Moorpark College is committed to upholding the standards of the ADA Title II because it is also essential to our mission and values to create inclusive experiences and meaningful access for everyone in our college community.
+Ensuring accessibility reflects our student-first approach and our commitment to equity and inclusivity.
+When prioritizing accessibility, we ensure every student can fully participate in their educational journey, feel a true sense of belonging, and have the opportunity to pursue and achieve their academic and career goals.

-Accessibility matters because it benefits everyone as well as ensures people with disabilities can fully participate and thrive.
+Accessibility matters because it benefits everyone as well as ensures people with disabilities who use assistive technology can fully participate and thrive.